hugomilan/anabht/README.md

 This GitHub repository contains the code.
 For the input dataset and processed data, please see our [Open Science Framework project](https://osf.io/fsqxj/ "Data for mechanistic modeling of bio-heat transfer of piglets).

 ### Refereces
 Milan HFM, Maia ASC, Gebremedhin KG.
 Prediction of optimum supplemental heat for piglets.
-Submitted to Trans ASABE, 2018.
+Trans ASABE accepted, 2019.